TERRIBLE TIMES WE LIVE IN

 ‘Farewell to soggy bottoms.’

-Shortly after Mary’s statement, Paul announced he was staying with the show – and we have his statement in full.
+Shortly after Mary’s statement, Paul announced he was staying with the show.

 Responding to Mary’s news, Love Productions, the company behind the show said: ‘We respect Mary’s decision not to join the next chapter of the Bake Off story.